jrparab2000/PD-for-OR1200_MULT_MAC/pdrm/README.md

-ECE 720 Physical Design Reference Methodologies
+Physical Design
 ====================

-This repository contains physical design reference methodologies for ECE 720 - Electronic System Level and Physical Design.
 These flows are adapted from the Design Compiler and IC Compiler 2 reference methodologies from Synopsys to use the Google/Skywater 130nm Open PDK on the NCSU ECE Linux system.

 ## Quick Start